Our Mission

 Duke University is committed to providing an undergraduate education with a truly global perspective.
 All of us live in a world of increasingly interdependent nations and cultures, and you must be prepared to live and work in an international environment.
 While you can prepare in part through academic study and open debate at your home college, nothing can match direct experience.

-Studying abroad will change your life.
+Studying away will change your life.
 This is true not only in terms of personal development, but in terms of your career.
 Many students have pursued new interests or made contacts overseas that have had unforeseen benefits later on.
-Whatever your future holds, the time you spend abroad will be an undeniable asset.
+Whatever your future holds, the time you spend studying away will be an undeniable asset.

 We accomplish our mission by: